-exclusive: watch the first trailer for michael winterbottom’s wolf alice film, on the road
+exclusive: watch the first trailer for michael winterbottom’s wolf alice documentary, 'on the road'

 Michael Winterbottom directs an intimate look at life on the road for the band Wolf Alice, as they tour Great Britain.

 This article was originally published by i-D UK.

 "The music business," Hunter S. Thompson once said, "is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs."
 It's an industry that's been brought to the big screen many times.
 There's the good (The Commitments), the very good (Control) and, of course, the not so good (Glitter, anyone?).
 Where most films fall down is the belief that "life on the road" — that fabled old maxim — is a never ending glamour train of sex, drugs, and rock 'n' roll.
 Of course, it often is.
 But there's also boredom, homesickness, and service stations.
 The sardine crampedness of living on a bus with three other band members, a driver, a tour manager, a sound engineer, a guitar tech, his ever growing sock pile, and whoever else might have blagged along for the night.

 Thankfully, if there's one person well placed to capture those minute nuances of everyday life, it's filmmaker Michael Winterbottom.
 The director has already made forays into music movie making of course; most notably with the definitive, 24 Hour Party People — his 2002 comedy-drama about Manchester's music scene in the 1980s and 1990s.
 But it's his work as director of the Steve Coogan and Rob Brydon starring film The Trip that makes us most excited for this project — a rockumentary with a difference, one that embeds two actors into an IRL tour by IRL north London four-piece Wolf Alice.